 Mt.
 Hood Community College uses Accuplacer as our placement test.
-If you took this test at another school or if you took either the Asset or COMPASS test within the last two years, you may take a copy of your score report to Testing Services.
-We may be able to convert your reading, writing and math scores for use at MHCC.
+If you took this test at another school, or if you took either the Asset or COMPASS test within the last two years, you may bring in a copy of your scores to Testing Services.
+Scores can be also faxed to (503) 491-7594 or emailed to email@example.com.
+Once we have verified the scores with the issuing school, we may be able to convert your reading, writing and math scores for use at MHCC.
 The report must include your full name, the date of the test, the name of the test and subtests, the name of the school and your test scores.

 How long are my scores valid?

 Your CPT results will remain valid for two years.

 What kinds of questions appear on the CPT?

 The CPT measures READING COMPREHENSION, your knowledge of ENGLISH GRAMMAR and your skills in MATHEMATICS.
 All of the questions are multiple choice.

 The CPT is administered throughout the year.
 Specific times may change each term.

 How long will it take?

 The CPT is not timed.
 You may take as much time as you need.
 It usually takes about 90 minutes to complete the CPT.
 You may complete the test over multiple days within a 2-week period, if you wish.

 How can I prepare myself for the CPT?